-Phobjika Valley is approximately 135 kilometres from Thimphu, the capital city of Bhutan and 80 kilometres away from Punakha, the former capital town of Bhutan.
+Phobjika Valley is approximately 135 kilometers from Thimphu, the capital city of Bhutan, and 80 kilometers away from Punakha, the former capital town of Bhutan.
 No buses run to Phobjikha/ Gangtey valley.
 Hence, the best way to reach Phobjikha is by hiring a car.
 It takes around 6 hours to reach Phobjikha from Thimphu city.

-The town of Bumthang lies in the district also named as Bumthang.
+The town of Bumthang lies in the district also named Bumthang.
 Bumthang is located in central Bhutan and is considered to be the religious heartland of Bhutan.
-It is located at an altitude of 2800 meters from the sea level.
-Bumthang has the most number of temples and historic site than any other city/ town in Bhutan.
+It is located at an altitude of 2800 meters from sea level.
+Bumthang has the most temples and historic sites than any other city/ town in Bhutan.
 Bumthang valley and several temples and monasteries form the places to visit in Bumthang.
 Bumthang also has a domestic airport connecting it to Paro.

 Treks in Bhutan

-A travel to Bhutan will be as spiritually rewarding as it would be adventurous and exciting.
+A journey to Bhutan will be as spiritually rewarding as it would be adventurous and exciting.
 If you love to be outdoors, then trekking is the best thing to go for.
-Bhutan consists of numerous trekking trails, of which Jomolhari Trek is the most famous one.
-Dochula Pass, the Druk Path, Snowman trek routes and Dagala Thousand Lakes, there are many such trails all around the country with exciting paths and scenic beauties.
+Bhutan consists of numerous trekking trails, of which Jomolhari Trek is the most famous.
+Dochula Pass, the Druk Path, Snowman trek routes, and Dagala Thousand Lakes, there are many such trails all around the country with exciting paths and scenic beauties.
 Read more about Bhutan treks here.

-Apart from the above mentioned major places, passes Chelela Pass (Haa district), valleys like Haa Valley (Haa district) and Trongsa valley (Trongsa district) and forts like Wangue Phodrang Dzong (Wangdue Phodrang district) and Trongsa Dzong (Trongsa district) are popular places of visit.
-Eastern Bhutan is less frequented by tourists and is relatively underdeveloped with little facilities.
-However it also means it is raw and pure in terms of its natural and cultural beauty.
+Apart from the above-mentioned major places, passes Chelela Pass (Haa district), valleys like Haa Valley (Haa district) and Trongsa valley (Trongsa district), and forts like Wangue Phodrang Dzong (Wangdue Phodrang district) and Trongsa Dzong (Trongsa district) are popular places of visit.
+Eastern Bhutan is less frequented by tourists and is relatively underdeveloped with few facilities.
+However, it also means it is raw and pure in terms of its natural and cultural beauty.